Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Prof. Ning Wu is Assistant Professor in the Department of Chemical Engineering at the Colorado School of Mines, Golden, CO, USA.
+Prof. Ning Wu is Associate Professor in the Chemical and Biological Engineering Department at the Colorado School of Mines, Golden, CO, USA.
 He obtained his PhD in Chemical Engineering in 2008 from Princeton University, Princeton, NJ, USA.
 His research goal is to study and understand the fundamental principles of self- and guided-assembly of nano-“building blocks”.
 HIs awards include the Porter Ogden Jacobus Honorific Fellowship and the Kristine M. Layn Award from Princeton University, and the National Science Foundation CAREER award for his research in anisotropic particles.
 He has published more than 35 articles in international scientific journals.

 Department of Chemical and Biological Engineering, Colorado School of Mines, Golden, Colorado, USA